kcleal/skia_context_debug/README.md

 This repository is a minimal working example, demonstrating a problem when using GLFW and skia over an ssh -X connection.
 This issue occurs when ssh'ing from a Mac to a Linux machine.
 Linux-Linux connections seem to work though.

+This is built on a linux machine (ubuntu tested).

+The skia library comes pre-built and was downloaded from JetBrains: https://github.com/JetBrains/skia-build/releases/download/m93-87e8842e8c/

 To build you will need to have a system copy of glfw3 and X11 libraries::

     git clone https://github.com/kcleal/skia_context_debug